 Specific to custody, Texas is a part of the Uniform Child Custody Jurisdiction Enforcement Act (UCCJEA).

-Below is just a brief overview, but in order for a Texas court to have the authority to make an initial child custody determination or decision:
+Below is just a brief overview, but for a Texas court to have the authority to make an initial child custody determination or decision:

 - Texas must have been where the child has lived for the most recent six months (“home state” jurisdiction); or